 Some have a strong odor.

 The formula that gives gel nail polish its staying power simply won’t dry and harden properly without being cured, and that process requires special heat.
 That’s where a curing lamp comes in.
 You’ll be able to choose from lamps that produce UV or LED light.
 Newer models have automatic timers built in, so you need only press a button to turn on for each step of the curing, which takes one minute or less.

 Lamps that emit UV lights were the first used to cure gel nail polish; however, the technology has evolved.
-LED lamps “set” gel polishes in a about half the time as their UV counterparts, and should not cause skin damage like old-school UV lamps can (although some opt to still where fingerless gloves for protection).
+LED lamps “set” gel polishes in a about half the time as their UV counterparts, and should not cause skin damage like old-school UV lamps can (although some opt to still wear fingerless gloves for protection).
 You can expect to pay a bit less for a UV lamp, so this is still an option if you are watching your budget and don’t mind spending a bit more time with your hands under the light source as your polish cures.

 Keep in mind that some types of nail polish have the term “gel” in their descriptions, but only those that require curing with a lamp are true gel formulas that provide long-lasting wear.
 They are often referred to as “soak off” polishes, and while they might last slightly longer than traditional nail polish, the main appeal is a glossy, gel-like finish.

 Purchase the necessary items.
 In addition to gel nail polish, you’ll need a curing lamp, base and top coats, nail file or emery board, nail buffer, cuticle removing tool and scissors, acetone nail polish remover, and cotton pads.
 You’ll also need foil or nail soak clips for removing old gel polish, and alcohol to wipe your nails when finished.
 A cuticle removing gel or liquid may also be needed.